 - The Norwegian government states that funding of Simula no longer requires a location at Fornebu.

 - Simula's strategy of directed basic research is formulated.

 - Kristin Clemet officially opened Simula, then Minister of Research and Education.

 - Simula is established as a limited company owned by the government (80%), SINTEF (10%) and the Norwegian Computing Centre (10%).

 - Professor Aslak Tveito is appointed leader of Simula.

-- Simula is established as a project at UiO with three scientific fields: Networks, scientific computing and software engineering.
+- Simula is established as a project at the University of Oslo with three scientific fields: networks, scientific computing and software engineering.

 - Simula moves to Fornebu